Artifact management with Nexus Repository

-There are several ways to use Sonatype Nexus for the dependencies you are using in your projects:
+There are several ways to use Nexus Repository for the dependencies you are using in your projects:

-In our blogpost about automated release management with SCM-Manager Universe we showed how you can use Sonatype Nexus to automate your software development workflows for.
-It is also possible to implement a continuous deployment or delivery process by using Jenkins in combination with Sonatype Nexus.
+In our blogpost about automated release management with Cloudogu EcoSystem we showed how you can use Nexus Repository to automate your software development workflows for.
+It is also possible to implement a continuous deployment or delivery process by using Jenkins in combination with Nexus Repository.

-Sonatype Nexus is very helpful when it comes to keeping track of dependencies versions of your projects.
+Nexus Repository is very helpful when it comes to keeping track of dependencies versions of your projects.
 According to your policies regarding dependency management you can configure Nexus to fit your needs.
-By integrating the tool into automated processes you can implement continuous integration or continuous delivery system.
+By integrating the tool into automated processes you can implement Continuous Integration or Continuous Delivery system.
 Other advantages are that you prevent an uncontrolled growth of dependencies in your project, that you are independent from the availability of dependencies in the web and that your architect/release manager has a good tool to control and manage required dependencies and releases.